adobe/aio-lib-state/e2e/e2e.md

 ## Requirements

+**NOTE**: running the e2e tests will delete all keys in the provided namespaces, use with care!

 - To run the test you'll need two OpenWhisk namespaces.
 Please set the credentials for those in the following env variables in an .env file:
   - `TEST_NAMESPACE_1, TEST_AUTH_1, TEST_NAMESPACE_2, TEST_AUTH_2`